fels-bioinformatics/fels_bioinformatics_meetup/README.md

 4. What to Pick
     - For Mac, select the latest release
     - For Windows, select base
+    - For Linux, select your distribution and follow the instructions in the README.html file.
 5. R should be downloaded to your computer and you should follow the normal steps to install

 ### Download RStudio